openhealthcare/openhealthcare.org.uk/source/_posts/2015-02-16-how-were-helping-respond-to-the-zika-outbreak.md

 Working closely with clinicians from HTD, we quickly developed a prototype Zika “pathway”.
-This enables users to record extra information of particular importance to patients they were treating for Zika, as well as extra quick ways to enter the very specific set of tests that are moet relevant to such patients.
+This enables users to record extra information of particular importance to patients they were treating for Zika, as well as extra quick ways to enter the very specific set of tests that are most relevant to such patients.

-Because we have an electronic clinical pathway specific to the particular condition being treated, we were able to provide lots of contextually relevant information and notes for it’s treatment.
+Because we have an electronic clinical pathway specific to the particular condition being treated, we were able to provide lots of contextually relevant information and notes for its treatment.
 This guidance was written by the local consultants, and helps to make sure that every patient is given the very best care possible.

 <div class="post-thumb">